What Can You Write About if You Don’t Have Any Ideas?

 When I’ve finished one big writing project, like a novel, I often feel empty of ideas.
 So much of my creative energy has gone into the work I’ve just finished, it feels like I’ll never have any more ideas that I like as much.

 Having gone through this several times now, I know that a new compelling idea will eventually come to me!
 It’s just a matter of time.
+I don’t need to worry that I’ve come down with some incurable case of writer’s block.

-#1: Work on Shorter Pieces
+#1: Start Writing Shorter Pieces

 You don’t necessarily have to be fully committed to an idea to write about it.
 You could simply list a whole bunch of ideas and see if any of them seem like halfway decent contenders.

 Understandably, you won’t want to commit hours and hours to an idea that you’ve picked for the sake of having something to write.
-You might be happy to write a piece of flash fiction, though, or a really short blog post – every word you get down on paper is good practice.
+You might be happy to write a short story or piece of flash fiction, though, or a really short blog post – every word you get down on paper is good practice.

 #2: Enjoy Other People’s Creations